matthiask/406.ch/posts/2023-08-02-composition-over-inheritance-the-case-for-function-based-views.md

 The additional benefit is that it shows beginners the way to intermediate skills -- writing views isn't hard, and shouldn't be.

+## Detail view with additional behavior

+    :::python
+    def article_detail(request, year, slug):
+        object = get_object_or_404(Article.objects.published(), year=year, slug=slug)
+        form = CommentForm(
+            request.POST if request.method == "POST" else None,
+            comment=object,
+        )
+        if form.is_valid():
+            form.save()
+            return HttpResponseRedirect(".#comments")
+        return render_detail(request, object, {"comment_form": form})

+A counterexample would be to move the endpoint which accepts a comment POST request somewhere else.
+But then you'd also have to keep the different `CommentForm` instantiations in sync.

+You could also override `get_context_data()` to add the comment form to the context and override `post()` to instantiate check the form's validity.
+But then you'd have to make sure that an eventual invalid form is handled correctly by `get_context_data()`.
+It's not hard but it certainly isn't as straightforward as the example above either.

+The custom view is the most obvious way of keeping the form instantiation in one place.

 ## Closing words

-Some points this post could have made are made much better by Luke plant in the guide [Django Views - The Right Way](https://spookylukey.github.io/django-views-the-right-way/).
+Some points this post could have made are made much better by Luke Plant in the guide [Django Views - The Right Way](https://spookylukey.github.io/django-views-the-right-way/).
 I don't generally think that class-based views never make sense.
 I also don't think